Evavives/evavives.github.io/_posts/2025-07-20-experiment.md

 ![](/images/posts/post9/experiment_setup.jpg){: .align-center}

-In one of my experiments, we manipulate the experimenter presence in the Faraday cage.
+In one of my experiments, we manipulated the presence of the experimenter in the (EEG) Faraday cage.
 Results coming soon !
+Special thanks to our amazing interns and research assistant Sandra and Eloise!

 <!--more-->